canonical/mir/doc/sphinx/explore-mir-using-demos.md

 discourse: 4911,5164,5603,6756,8037
 ---

-# Tutorial 2
-This tutorial will guide you through using Mir demos to see what Mir is capable of, and the usage of Mir libraries to build your own Wayland compositor.

-## Mir Demos
+# Explore What Mir Is Capable of Using Mir Demos
 Mir comes with a set of demos in its [example directory](https://github.com/canonical/mir/tree/main/examples) to showcase its abilities.
 This section will cover the installation and usage of these demos.

-### Installation
+## Installation
 Mir demos are available on Ubuntu as prebuilt binaries.
 For distros that don't have prebuilt binaries, examples can be built from source.